Belal0066/Heap-Memory-Manager/hmm_sim/README.md

 # Heap Memory Manager Simulation (hmm_sim)

 A simulation of a heap memory manager that implements malloc and free functionality using a best-fit allocation algorithm.
+Now with thread-safe operations support.

 ## Features